 Click on the link below to take you to the section you'd like to read:

 The Children’s Wellbeing and Schools Bill, currently progressing through Parliament, includes a new legal duty on local authorities to publish a kinship local offer, strengthening the requirement introduced in kinship care statutory guidance published in October 2024.
-This replaces the previous requirement to publish a family and friends care policy or similar, and is accompanied by more comprehensive guidance about what areas this should cover and how it should be delivered to improve information and signposting to kinship carers.
+This replaces the previous requirement to publish a family and friends care policy in place since 2011.

-There are some signals that kinship carers’ experiences with local authority support and information are improving, albeit from a low base.
-We know from our annual surveys that kinship carers in 2024 were 8pp more likely to rate the support received by their local authority as excellent or good than in 2023, and 7pp less likely to say it was poor or very poor.
-Similarly, kinship carers in 2024 were nearly 6pp more likely to say that the provision of information from their local authority was excellent or good than in 2023, and nearly 8pp less likely to say it was poor or very poor.
-However, this still means that nearly half of kinship carers (47%) rate the information provided by their local authority about kinship care as poor or very poor.
+There are some positive signals that kinship carers’ experiences with local authority support and information are improving, albeit from a low base.
+Our annual surveys show that kinship carers in 2025 were 8pp more likely to rate of support received by their local authority as excellent or good (20%) than in 2023, and 9pp less likely to rate the information provided by their local authority about kinship care as poor or very poor (46%) over the same time period.

 In Stable Homes, Built on Love, the previous government committed to investing in the delivery of a national offer of support and training for all kinship carers.
 This followed a recommendation from the Independent Review of Children’s Social Care that all local authorities should develop peer support and training for all kinship carers.
 After a competitive tender process, Kinship was awarded a contract by the Department for Education to develop an information, training and support programme for all kinship carers in England from April 2024.